Wednesday, November 26, 2008

 -You take your pick: A few hours, or a few years.
 I’ll be voting tomorrow.
 Guaranteed.
 I’ve already waited 8 years.
 One day is nothing.

-- I’m voting.
+-Even though I’m 9 and 1/2 months pregnant and Obama will win California with or without my vote, I’ll wait in line as long as it takes.
+This election is too important to miss, and I don’t care how long and uncomfortable the wait is - I’m voting.
 It would be a lot more uncomfortable for me to sit by for the next four years knowing that I let my voice go unheard. -I think if the veterans can do 3 one year tours of duty in Iraq, I can wait on line 24 hours if it will help get them home.

 -I am prepared and willing to wait all day.
 I have cleared my calendar to make sure I can spend the whole day.
 And the time I don’t spend waiting or voting, I will spend poll watching and holding signs.
 This is far too important not to make a personal sacrifice to make sure my vote counts.
 And, as an Army wife, one day of work loss is meaningless compared to the days my husband has and will spend on deployment.
 To all within the sound of your voice: Get out and vote!